Blueshawk/Rayz-indi-wheel/README.md

 USB Protocol emulates the Xagyl filter wheel in order to communicate with the existing Indi/Ekos driver.
 Due to design restrictions, some buttons do nothing in the indi control panel but indexing works for all 5 positions.

-Todo: arrange the offsets so they can be used to fine tune position.
+Todo: arrange the serial offsets so they can be used to fine tune position.
 This will likely be a converter where 0-100 becomes -50 to +50.

 Known bugs.
-Due to my position of the HET, moving from filter5 to filter1 results in a position error due to the HET being already on the magnet.
+Due to my position of the HET, moving from filter5 to filter1 results in a position error due to the HET being already on the magnet. ---edit: I fixed this by having it back up a bit to get off the het and retry the home.
+The only time it runs reverse.